bartelink/ErikSchierboom.github.io/_drafts/2014-07-14-extension-methods-advanced.md

 }
 {% endhighlight %}

-This extension method allows us to fluently add items:
+We can use this extension method to fluently add items:

 {% highlight c# %}
 var list = new List<int>();